-Review the main deliberative question: What should be done in the face of oppression?
+- 1. Reviewing the main deliberative question: What would a fair immigration system look like?
 Ask students to think about what connections they have to the topic and question at hand.
-Ask for volunteers to describe their connection in the topic.
-Doing this helps set the tone for the deliberation as one that involves real people and experiences.
+Ask for volunteers to describe their connection to the topic.
+Doing this helps set the tone for the deliberation as one that involves real people and experiences. - 2.
 Remind students that their goal is to work collaboratively to evaluate a set of options.
 They may or may not agree on the best option to select.
 Before they do this, however, they must think carefully about each proposed option and solutions.
-Have students read the three options, keeping the following questions in mind:

-- What does this option propose or recommend? - What steps would have to be taken to make this option work? - What would be positive outcomes of moving forward with this option?
-Why would people want to choose this approach? - What are trade-offs or downsides that would have to be accepted if this option is chosen?
-Are these trade-offs worth it?
+Have students read the three options, keeping the following questions in mind: - a.
+What does this option propose or recommend? - b.
+What steps would we have to take to make this option work? - c.
+What would be positive outcomes of moving forward with this option?
+Why would people want to choose this approach? - d.
+What are trade-offs or downsides that we would have to accept if we chose this option?
+Are these trade-offs worth it? - 3.
 Open up a conversation by examining the options as a class.
 Have students carefully think through and discuss each option, its associated actions, and its trade-offs.
 Encourage students to listen closely, to respectfully respond to their classmates, to bring up insights they feel must be considered, and to share their response to each option.